3 Things that Keep People out of Recovery

-Perhaps the most common emotional impediment to entering recovery is the guilt or shame that one feels when they are in the grips of an addiction.
+Perhaps the most common emotional impediment to keeping people out of recovery is the guilt or shame that one feels when they are in the grips of addiction.
 We are told often, especially in American culture, that willpower can overcome anything, that the individual triumphs all.

 However, addiction is called a beast for a reason.
 The study of genetics and neuroscience in recent years has shown us that people who suffer from addictions often DO have different brains that make them particularly susceptible to addiction.
 For example, the brains of alcoholics quite often show an enhanced dopaminergic response to alcohol.
 This would mean that a person with this enhanced pleasure response is more susceptible to alcohol addiction.